-You are responsible for reading and submitting all lecture material, assigned readings, and submitting assignments.
+You are responsible for viewing and reading all lecture material, assigned readings, and assignments.
 You are expected to read the syllabus and be familiar with its contents.
 You are responsible for all material covered in this course including exams and keeping up with the course schedule.
-If there are any questions regarding course materials, it is your responsibility to